Specialized Instructional Services Providers

-The Office of Early Learning hosted two VPK SIS Webinars in September 2014, with staff from the Bureau of Exceptional Education and Student Services (BEESS) and the Office of Independent Education and Parental Choice.
-The webinars provided important information about VPK SIS for staff from Early Learning Coalitions, school district Pre-K, McKay and ESE contacts, as well as other interested stakeholders.
-The materials from the webinars are located below.
+The Office of Early Learning hosted two VPK SIS webinars in September 2014 with staff from the Bureau of Exceptional Education and Student Services and the Office of Independent Education and Parental Choice.
+The webinars provided information for early learning coalitions, school district prekindergartens, Gardiner Scholarship and exceptional student education contacts, as well as other interested stakeholders.
+You will find links to webinar materials below.

 Handout 1 - Training PowerPoint (September 2014)